 - Cambridge Core Coronavirus Free Access Collection

-- Open-access e-books at the Library of Congress
+- Open Access E-Books offered by the Library of Congress

-E-books and journals from the publishers De Gruyter and Brill, which the HAB has licensed, and the JSTOR archive and the MGG online database can be accessed from home via Shibboleth using your library card.
+E-books and journals produced by the De Gruyter and Brill publishing houses and licensed by the HAB as well as the JSTOR archive and the MGG Online database can be accessed from home by registered users with library cards via Shibboleth.

 Prometheus digital image archive